-Julia M. Ritter, MFA, PhD, is an award-winning dance artist and scholar whose teaching, artistry and scholarship demonstrates the integration of over 30 years of training in dance, voice, and theater techniques.
-Under contract with Oxford University Press, Dr. Ritter’s book, Tandem Dances: Choreographing Immersive Performance, explores the role of dance in the creation and reception of immersive performance.
+Julia M. Ritter, PhD, MFA, is an award-winning dance artist and scholar whose teaching, artistry and scholarship demonstrates the integration of over 30 years of training in dance, voice, and theater techniques.
+Published by Oxford University Press, Dr. Ritter’s book, Tandem Dances: Choreographing Immersive Performance, explores the role of dance in the creation and reception of immersive performance.
 Having taught in higher education for over twenty years, Dr. Ritter is dedicated to interdisciplinary learning methods that prioritize student access to the expertise of diverse faculty and the breadth of resources at academic institutions.
 With over a decade of experience as an academic leader, Dr. Ritter has spearheaded initiatives that deploy collaborative approaches to problem solving when working to enhance the teaching, learning, and working environments for the constituents she serves.

 Dr. Ritter is the recipient of two awards for her scholarly research on dance and immersive performance, including the 2016 Selma Jeanne Cohen Lecture Award from the Selma Jeanne Cohen Fund for International Scholarship on Dance (USA) and the 2014 Prix André G. Bourassa for Creative Research from Le Société Québécoise D’Etudes Théâtrales (Canada).